ItsNoahJ/Ebay-Auto/.context/project_context.md

 - Detailed display of extracted metadata

 ## Recent Improvements

+### Vision Processing Updates
+- Updated LM Studio integration to work with any loaded model
+- Improved runtime extraction accuracy (handles both "1h 20m" and "80min" formats)
+- Enhanced image preprocessing with adaptive sizing
+- More accurate confidence scoring for extracted text
+- Verified accuracy on test cases (Pearl, Back to the Future)

 ### Test Coverage
 - Integration tests for both movie and audio processing pipelines